 Course code: C000450 / Q042132

 WJEC Level 3 Applied Diploma in Criminology

-You will need 5 GCSEs at Grade 4/C and above including English Language and Maths.
+You will need 5 GCSEs at Grade 4 or above including English Language and Maths.

 |Teaching & assessment||

 Assessment will be through internally marked controlled assessments and external examinations.
 The weightings for assessment are 50% external, 50% internal.
 Students can achieve grades A – E on each unit.
 The final grade is an aggregate of all the unit grades to give an overall grade of A* - E.

 Criminology links well with other A Level subjects such as Law, Psychology and Sociology and provides a pathway into a variety of higher education and degree courses.
 The qualification allows learners to gain the required understanding and skills to be able to consider employment within some aspects of the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.